Online Campsite Reservations Now Available!

 Camping & Boating

-The camping area on the west side offers 74 camper pads, 60 tent camping sites and a shower house.
+The camping area on the west side offers 74 camper pads, 60 tent camping sites and a shower house (on the southwest end of the RV area).
 All camper pads are equipped with electrical hookups and 50 of them are hard surfaced, with the remainder on grass.
-All tent sites will have fire rings and picnic tables.
+All tent sites have fire rings and picnic tables.
+Lake Wanahoo Dump Station now available on the east side of the lake!

 The camping area also offers easy access to a large boat ramp that's wide enough to accommodate three boats at a time.
-Boating at the lake will be no-wake only.
+Boating at the lake is no-wake only.

 The day use area on the east side of the lake is a great location for groups both big and small, with two large picnic shelters and two smaller ones, all offering scenic views of the lake.